tavinathanson/bimah-bc/README.md

 ## Usage Guide

-### 1. Authentication
+### 1. Access the App

-When you first access the app, you'll be prompted to enter the passcode configured in your environment variables.
-This creates a secure session cookie that lasts 24 hours.
+Simply visit https://bethchaim.bimah.org (or your Vercel URL).
+No login required!

 ### 2. Preparing Your Data